girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - First create 1 instance -> right click -> "Launch more like this" -> Edit instance details -> change subnet i.e change the zone now so that it is highly available
  - Verify both the instances are up via hitting the public ip
  - EC2 -> LOAD BALANCING -> Load Balancers -> Create Load balancer -> Select Application Load Balancer as we are using http over browser-based
- - 1. Configure load balancer: Provide Name and all the avaialbility zones
+ - 1. Configure load balancer: Provide Name and all the availability zones
  - 2. Configure security settings: it suggests to have https, we ignore for now
  - 3. Configure Security groups: create new security group -> next
  - 4. Configure Routing: Create new target group via giving name